Read our guide on everything you need to know about sending money to Australia.

 What does an Australian account number look like?

-These numbers, which are used to identify a bank account, can be between 6-9 digits long.
+These numbers, which are used to identify a bank account, can be between 6 and 10 digits long.

 What does an Australian BSB number do?

 The Bank State Branch (BSB) number identifies the branch where an account is held.
-Must be 6 digits long.
+It is 6 digits long.

 What does an Australian BIC/SWIFT code look like?